 What is 'Customer Experience (CX)' and what does it actually mean....

 Customer Experience is a hot topic.
 It appears it’s the talk of the town.
-But much as trends such as ‘Digital Transformation’ (and many others) have passed before it, I’m not necessarily convinced people truly understand what it means (although that doesn’t necessarily stop them dropping it into discussions - me included!!).
+But as many have passed before it, I’m not necessarily convinced people truly understand what it means (although that doesn’t necessarily stop them dropping it into discussions – me included!!).

-With that in mind I spent some time discussing Customer Experience (or CX for those in the know…) with our Head of CX & UX practice, Andy Wilby.
+With that in mind, I spent some time discussing Customer Experience (or CX for those in the know…) with our Head of Experience Design, Andy Wilby.
 The intention?
 To demystify CX.

 Is Customer Experience, or CX, the next in a long line of industry buzzwords?

 Absolutely not.
-It’s a concept that challenges businesses to do something, which whilst sounding simple, is difficult; put their understanding of their customers, and the interactions they have with their business, at the heart of everything they do.
+It’s a concept that challenges businesses to do something, which whilst sounding simple, is difficult; put their understanding of their customers or patients, the interactions they have and internal processes, at the heart of everything they do.

 It’s something which should have been in the mainstream consciousness for a number of years, however it’s mainly been, until recently, the domain of industry leaders such as Apple, Google and Amazon.
-The irony of course is that we’ve all most likely benefited from incredibly well designed customer experiences, without challenging the status quo of our own environments.
+The irony of course is that we’ve all most likely benefited from incredibly well designed end-to-end customer experiences, without challenging the status quo of our own environments.

 The basis upon which competitive advantage is gained and maintained has irrevocably shifted.
 To compete on price isn’t efficient or maintainable.
-Customer experience is about delivering the right product/service at the right time, and providing an experience that feels simple, engaging, effortless and rewarding.
 Long after an interaction with a company, a customer may have forgotten the price of a product.
 What they won't have forgotten is how the experience made them feel - delighted, frustrated, or anything in between.

 Give me your elevator pitch of what CX really means?

-CX is about all businesses fully understanding the complete end-to-end customer journey to deliver an engaging, innovative and consistent experience across multiple touch-points.
-This includes offline & online, for example how a consumer seamlessly starts a journey via a desktop, moves to the mobile app before completing in-store.
+CX is about fully understanding the complete end-to-end customer journey – aligned to human behaviours & emotions – to deliver a simple, frictionless, engaging, innovative and consistent experience that is focused on delivering for moments across multiple touchpoints.
+It encompasses both digital and/or human interactions, for example how a consumer seamlessly starts a journey via a desktop, moves to the mobile app before completing in-store and potentially phoning the call centre to raise a query following purchase.